EbenKouao/MMM-SmartTouch/README.md

 # MMM-SmartTouch

 A module for controlling your [MagicMirror](https://github.com/MichMich/MagicMirror) using a touchscreen interface project by [SmartBuilds.io](http:smartbuilds.io)

 ## How it works

 This module allows you to transform your magic mirror into a touchscreen interactive experience.
 This includes:

-* Standby Mode - Hide all magic mirror modules and convert back to a normal mirror by pressing tne cycle button.
+* **Standby Mode** - Hide all magic mirror modules and convert back to a normal mirror by pressing tne cycle button.
-* Side Menu - Menu widget includes a shutdown and restart to safely power down your mirror without unplugging and forced shutdowns. (preventing SD card corruptions)
+* **Side Menu** - Menu widget includes a _shutdown_ and _restart_ of Rpi to safely power down your mirror without unplugging and forced shutdowns (preventing SD card corruptions).

 ## Screenshots